 |

-They had settings ready for us so we enjoyed some really good food with the children of the orphanage.
-We contributed to the cost of our meals, helped clean up and then climbed into our launcha to head back to Monkey Bay with memories we will never forget.
+They had the settings ready for us, so we enjoyed some really good food with the orphanage's children.
+We contributed to the cost of our meals, helped clean up, and then climbed into our launch to head back to Monkey Bay with memories we will never forget.

 No comments: